Accesso effettuato come:

 I regularly interview inspirational sustainability leaders for my blog such as Christopher Grime of Small Luxury Hotels of the World.
 Read the interview here

-It has been an absoute pleasure to work with Bob Garner on the launch of a new resource for vacation rental owners called EnviroRental.
-I have helped Bob develop a roadmap with simple advice and tools.
-I have written the more technical copy and chosen images as well as working on email marketing.
+It has been an absolute pleasure to work with Bob Garner on the launch of a new resource for vacation rental owners called EnviroRental.
+I have developed the Sustainability Roadmap with simple advice and tools.

 This broad experience means that I have seen the best sustainable solutions in a number of different industries.
 I can share this knowledge and best practice with you.